mhartz25/blog_hugo/content/posts/sql_debugging.md

 - Using comparison operators(>=, >, etc.) can have some unexpected results if your data is incomplete.
 For example, when using these operators on date fields it will filter out all records where the data field is null.
 Forgeting about something like that can greatly skew your results
 ####  Know Your Tables
 - when inner joining tables make sure the relevant data is consistent in both tables.
 - some tables might have idiosyncracies that aren't obvious on the surface.
 For example, your Sales table might have a column for when payment failed.
-If you go to sum all Sales in that table, it will be important to remember to filter out all cases where payment failed
+If you go to sum all Sales in that table, it could be important to remember to filter out all cases where payment failed

 #### Triple Check
 - did you just find the hidden statistical relationship that is going to 10x your companies revenue?
-Spoiler Alert: No you didn't.
+Probably not.
 Triple check and quadruple check each line in your code.
-Until you can properly explain each line of code it might be best to keep that Slack message to the CEO in the drafts.
+Until you can properly explain each line it might be best to keep that Slack message to the CEO in the drafts.

 #### Check the Graveyard
 - when spot checking your data make sure to find out what the data isn't showing.
 Just because the row count matches your number of registered users, doesn't automatically mean you're good to go.
 Are there any other parts of the query that might accidently contribute to filtering out additional data